|

 In the defeat of the five kings by the invading four, the five kings and their troops ended up fleeing for their lives.
 While some sought refuge in the surrounding hills or mountainside, others fell into the tar pits which the valley was full of (see verse 10).

-While a few (as above) have said that these tar pits could have been purposely dug for economic reasons, since tar has value as a commodity, it is more likely that they occurred naturally (and some perhaps were used commercially.
-Egyptians used asphalt to embalm their dead.)
-Sinkholes are common phenomena surrounding the Dead Sea, especially when it is at low levels as it is currently, and the area has been known throughout history as a source of natural tar.
-Almost 2000 years ago, Josephus, describing the Jordan Valley south of Galilee as far as the "country of Sodom" and the southern most part of the Dead Sea, refers to the area as "Asphaltiris" - the name itself coming from the root word by which we get asphalt.
+While a few (as above) have said that these tar pits could have been purposely dug for economic reasons, since tar is a valuable commodity, it is more likely they occurred naturally.
+Some perhaps were used commercially; Egyptians used asphalt to embalm their dead and this was often imported.
+Sinkholes are common phenomena surrounding the Dead Sea, especially when the lake is at low levels as it is currently.
+Again, the area has been historically known as a source of natural tar.
+Almost 2000 years ago, Josephus described the Jordan valley south of Galilee as far as the "country of Sodom" and the southernmost part of the Dead Sea.
+He refers to the area as "Asphaltiris," the name itself coming from the root word by which we get asphalt.

-Not only does Josephus tie Sodom geographically with the southern part of the Dead Sea, he even refers to the Dead Sea by the name "Lake of Sodom" in his Antiquities of the Jews (1.22).
-In covering the time period of Genesis 14, Josephus calls the Valley of Siddim the "vale of Slime Pits", making sure that it was then known as the "vale of Lake Asphaltites."
+Not only does Josephus tie Sodom geographically with the southern part of the Dead Sea, he refers to the Dead Sea by the name "Lake of Sodom" in his Antiquities of the Jews (1.22).
+In covering the time period of Genesis 14, Josephus calls the Valley of Siddim the "vale of Slime Pits," confirming its then current name as the "vale of Lake Asphaltites."

-Lot, who had sought protection in Sodom, ended up having his goods stolen and being taken captive by the invading armies - which had headed rapidly north toward Dan.
+Lot, who sought protection in Sodom, ended up having his goods stolen and becoming captive to invading armies.
+These raiders then headed rapidly north toward Dan.
 The possession and household of a wealthy nomad would have been readymade for travel, likely making Lot an easy target.
-There's even a possibility, that as a foreigner, the ruler of Sodom offered him up to meet the heavy penalties these invading kings would have wanted to exact as punishment for rebellion.
-Fortunately, one witness to all this escaped and sought out Abraham who still living near Hebron (Genesis 13:18).
+There's even a possibility the ruler of Sodom offered up this foreigner to meet the heavy penalties these invading kings exacted as punishment for rebellion.
+Fortunately, one witness to all this escaped and sought out Abraham who was still living near Hebron (Genesis 13:18).

 An interesting note on this narrative comes from the word translated "trained men" in verse 14.
-This Hebrew word only appears in this one spot throughout all of Scriptures, yet it is a technical term for this type of trained men attached to a particular household.
-Other ancient sources from a couple millennia before Christ testify to the proper usage of this term.
+This Hebrew word only appears this once in Scriptures, yet it is a technical term for this type of trained men attached to a particular household.
+Extra-biblical sources from before this period confirm proper use of this term.
 Our narrative continues with Abraham's triumphant return...

 Understanding that Salem was the ancient name for Jerusalem, the Valley of Shaveh (or the King's Valley) is thought to be near Jerusalem, but this is not definite.
-Regardless, this passage does not help to identify the location of Sodom as the implication is that the king of Sodom traveled to that site in order to meet the returning Abraham.
+Regardless, this passage does not help identify the location of Sodom as the implication is that the king of Sodom traveled to this site in order to meet the returning Abraham.
 It is quite likely that word of Abraham's victory and soon return had spread rapidly, long before they actually had returned.
-It is certain that the journey back would have been more leisurely than the forced march north as captives.
-The Scriptural narrative relevant to Sodom continues some time later with Abraham once again living near the great trees of Mamre near Hebron.
+It is certain thier return journey would have been more leisurely than the forced march north as captives.
+The Scriptural narrative relevant to Sodom continues some time later, with Abraham again living near the great trees of Mamre near Hebron.
 It is here that Abraham receives extraordinary visitors with an incredible message.

 God was